Enhancing Large Language Model Reasoning with Reward Models: An Analytical Survey: RM Application 3: Online Reinforcement Learning

+Several recent works further focus on how process rewards should be converted into policy optimization signals.
+PRPO~\citep{ding2026prpo} converts PRM scores over reasoning segments into token-level advantages and aligns them with outcome advantages in critic-free policy optimization.
+VPPO~\citep{liu2026vppo} uses a PRM to locate the first incorrect step, rewarding the verified prefix while penalizing only the later erroneous part.
+PUM~\citep{zhou2026pum} scores reasoning prefixes by whether they increase the chance of solving the problem and applies this signal to mathematical RL.
+FaithRL~\citep{nie2026faithrl} uses explicit faithfulness rewards from a PRM to reduce hallucinated intermediate steps during step-level RL. rePIRL~\citep{wu2026repirl} learns a PRM through an inverse-RL-inspired loop that alternates policy updates and PRM updates. uPRM~\citep{gadetsky2026uprm} trains PRMs without step labels or final-answer verification and uses the resulting model as an RL reward signal.

+Process-level rewards have also been extended from single-turn reasoning to agent and multi-turn interaction settings.
+AgentPRM~\citep{xi2025agentprm} extends PRMs to agent tasks by judging each action according to both progress toward the goal and its relation to other actions.
+ITPO~\citep{wang2026itpo} derives turn-wise process rewards from sparse outcome signals and combines them with PPO, GRPO, or RLOO for multi-turn interaction.
+HISR~\citep{lu2026hisr} uses a segment-level process RM and hindsight information to assign rewards to sub-goals in multi-turn agentic RL.
+ARCO~\citep{tian2026arco} generates per-step rubrics and step rewards with a same-scale model that co-evolves with the policy on on-policy data.
+ARBOR~\citep{liu2026arbor} keeps a reusable rubric buffer for search agents and adds process scores to the base reward when outcome rewards give no gradient.

-Empirical studies have shown that combining process-level rewards with verifiable rewards can lead to higher accuracy in mathematical tasks~\cite{cheng2025pure}, and this hybrid reward strategy has also been applied to other domains.
-For instance, o1-coder~\cite{zhang2024o1coder} explores long CoT reasoning in code generation, utilizing a PRM to evaluate intermediate reasoning steps in combination with outcome rewards from test cases.
-Reward-SQL~\cite{zhang2025rewardsql} enhances performance on text-to-SQL tasks by applying online RL with both PRM-generated step rewards and binary outcome rewards.
-Posterior-GRPO~\cite{fan2025posteriorgrpo} uses a separately trained RM for code generation and adds the process reward only when the outcome is correct.
-PROF~\cite{ye2025prof} filters training samples by enforcing ORM–PRM consistency: among samples with correct final answers, it retains those with high PRM scores, whereas among samples with incorrect final answers, it retains those with low PRM scores.
+In practice, process-level rewards are often combined with outcome-level or verifiable rewards to apply \textbf{hybrid reward signals} in online RL.
+Empirical studies have shown that combining process-level rewards with verifiable rewards can lead to higher accuracy in mathematical tasks~\citep{cheng2025pure}, and this hybrid reward strategy has also been applied to other domains.
+For instance, o1-coder~\citep{zhang2024o1coder} explores long CoT reasoning in code generation, utilizing a PRM to evaluate intermediate reasoning steps in combination with outcome rewards from test cases.
+Reward-SQL~\citep{zhang2025rewardsql} enhances performance on text-to-SQL tasks by applying online RL with both PRM-generated step rewards and binary outcome rewards.
+Posterior-GRPO~\citep{fan2025posteriorgrpo} uses a separately trained RM for code generation and adds the process reward only when the outcome is correct.
+PROF~\citep{ye2025prof} filters training samples by enforcing ORM--PRM consistency: among samples with correct final answers, it retains those with high PRM scores, whereas among samples with incorrect final answers, it retains those with low PRM scores.
+PAPO~\citep{tan2026papo} combines an outcome component with a rubric-based PRM component, using the process reward only to compare reasoning quality among correct responses.

 Despite their benefits, process-level feedback in RL is susceptible to \textbf{reward hacking}, where models exploit the reward system by generating excessive correct but irrelevant reasoning steps.
 This can undermine RL training and significantly degrade performance, a challenge that will be examined further in Section~\ref{sec:rewardhacking}.